datacarpentry/image-processing/episodes/03-skimage-images.md

 > > ~~~
 > > {: .language-python }
 > >
-> > Then change all brigth pixel values greater than 192 to 192:
+> > Then change all bright pixel values greater than 192 to 192:
 > >
 > > ~~~
 > > image[image > 192] = 192